In general, the kind of permit a facility needs depends on how much air pollution the facility could emit, based on its equipment or processes.

 Some facilities that not covered by federal permits must still obtain state permits that regulate minor sources of air emissions.

-• Capped emission permits are for non-complex facilities that do not qualify for a registration permit and require site-specific permit conditions.
+- Capped emission permits are for non-complex facilities that do not qualify for a registration permit and do not require site-specific permit conditions.
 The facility’s actual emissions must be less than 75% to 90% of the federal thresholds.
-Like registration permits, these are single page permits with requirements outlined in state rules that allow modifications as long as the facility continues to qualify for the permit.
+Like registration permits, these are single-page permits with requirements outlined in state rules that allow modifications as long as the facility continues to qualify for the permit.

 State permits generally do not expire, but the MPCA can make a state permit expire in certain circumstances.
 It can take anywhere from six months to a year or longer to issue individual total facility permits.